Childhood Biography presents the Full Story of an Advocate who is best known by the nickname “The Arch”.

 Tutu’s aspirations did not materialize due to the inability of his parent’s poor finances to cushion the immense tuition fee for medical school.
 Hence, he fell back on studying education and graduated as a teacher in 1953.

-Desmond Tutu Childhood Story Plus Untold Biography Facts: Road To Fame
+Desmond Tutu Biography – Road To Fame Story:

 This informed his descision to embark on the career path of becoming a clergyman. consequently, he began to study at St. Peter’s Theological College in Johannesburg in 1958, became an Anglican deacon in 1960 and was ordained as a priest in 1961.